pakeke-constructor/umg-mod-monorepo/rgb_chess/w_planning/THING_IDEAS.md

 - `4 of clubs`: Adds [color] to all shop cards

+TODO: Do we need these?
+These two cards kinda seem pointless and a waste of space kinda.
 - `10 of clubs`: All [color] shop cards go half price
 - `10 of spades`: Reroll all cards, and set all rerolls to [color]

 - `joker`: if there are no [color] units on board, give 6 rerolls.
 Else, give 2 rerolls.